krai/ck-qaic/package/model-qaic-calibrate/README.md

 </pre>

 <a name="ssd_mobilenet"></a>
-## Calibrate SSD-Mobilenet
+## Calibrate SSD-MobileNet

-The SSD-Mobilenet model is calibrated using the QAIC toolchain based on [Glow](https://github.com/pytorch/glow).
+The SSD-MobileNet model is calibrated using the QAIC toolchain based on [Glow](https://github.com/pytorch/glow).

 <a name="ssd_mobilenet_calbration_dataset"></a>